Random | Best Random Tools

 Christine immediately showed signs of mental decline in prison.
 She was depressed and stopped eating.
 She was moved to a psychiatric institution and passed of cachexia - essentially wasting away - in 1937.
 Léa was released from prison in 1941 after serving eight years.
 She lived with her mother and may have worked as a maid.
 She passed in either 1982 or 2001, depending on the source.

-• On February 2, 1933, The Lancelin Women Returned Home Unexpectedly From A Shopping Trip on Random French Maids Snapped And Brutally Killed Their Boss's Family
+• In 1926, They Began Working For The Lancelin Family on Random French Maids Snapped And Brutally Killed Their Boss's Family

 New Random Displays Display All By Ranking